• Latest

 The Florida Family Law statutes contain the rules for family law cases in Florida.
 They are also known as the “Florida Rules of Civil Procedure.”
 They are essential because they govern the practice of family law in Florida.

 These are the most critical laws in family law cases.
-If you are going to practice family law in Florida, it’s vital that you understand these rules.
+If you are going to practice family law in Florida, you must understand these rules.

 If you are considering filing for a divorce, there are several things that you should know about the Florida Family Law statutes.
 You can find these statutes online at the Florida Laws website, or you can ask your lawyer for a copy of them.